microsoftgraph/android-java-connect-rest-sample/README.md

-# Connect Sample for Android Using the Microsoft Graph REST endpoin
+# Connect Sample for Android Using the Microsoft Graph REST endpoint

 >**Note:** We've updated this sample to use the [recommended auth library](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-libraries#compatible-client-libraries) for Android apps.